ivyrze/mux-captions/README.md

 vercel env pull .env.local
 ```

-To start the Next.js server locally, you can use:
+To start the SvelteKit server locally, you can use:

 ```
 npm run dev